ProfFan/Snap2LaTeX/README.md

 Snap2LaTeX is a tool that converts a picture of a mathematical equation into a LaTeX code.
 It uses https://github.com/NormXU/nougat-latex-ocr to recognize the equation and convert it into LaTeX code.

+Compared to LaTeX-OCR, Snap2LaTeX is a standalone application that does not require any install.
+It has a simpler interface and uses MPS by default.

 # Usage

 Download from [releases](https://github.com/ProfFan/Snap2LaTeX/releases).